Emotional Distress: Hard To Bear, Difficult To Prove

 • That the defendant’s act or failure to act was the proximate cause of your emotional distress, meaning the primary cause for which the law holds him or her legally liable

 One example of NIED is a doctor who misdiagnoses your cancer as something much less serious.
 This results in his or her failing to give you the proper medical treatment and your cancer consequently progressing to a life-threatening stage.
 Another example is your neighbor failing to lock the gate of the fence surrounding his or her backyard swimming pool.
-This then allows your child to access this attractive danger and suffering an accident or even death thereby.
+This then allows your child to access this attractive danger and suffer an accident or even death thereby.

 Bystander Subcategory